top of page

 Why Learning is Important to Me

-When I started to school they didn't have kindergarten then.
-I felt very lonely.
-I couldn't relate to the other children because I wasn't as bright as them.
 I felt ashamed of myself because I couldn't catch on to the reading.
 And each year the classes got a lot harder than the first year.
 And I felt more ashamed of myself and very alone.
 I stayed in my own little world.

 I didn't get any help until I was in tenth grade.
 I dropped out of school.
 I was too scared to go on.
 I couldn't read or write.
 And I was tired of listening to people call me stupid and dummy.
 It was enough to listen to my own family tease me.